 Artificial Intelligence; Bioinformatics; Biomedical Informatics; Clinical Informatics; Computational Biology; Computational Chemistry; Computational Drug Discovery; Drug Design; Drug Discovery; Proteomics; Translational Research

 My group performs research that is broadly focused on drug discovery and pharmacoinformatics with a strong emphasis on the interface among structural bioinformatics, chemoinformatics, and clinical informatics.
-We pursue this research on three fronts: (1) development of novel algorithms and continued enhancement of the Computational Analysis of Novel Drug Opportunities (CANDO) multiscale drug discovery platform, (2) data analytics applied to electronic health records and other patient-centric datasources to identify and understand risks associated with various diseases, and (3) application of our predictive and generative methods to numerous diseases, including non-small cell lung cancer (NSCLC), COVID19, and opioid misuse, abuse, and overdose, with the goal of greater understanding of these indications and design of therapeutics to treat them.
+We pursue this research on three fronts: (1) development of novel algorithms and continued enhancement of the Computational Analysis of Novel Drug Opportunities (CANDO) multiscale drug discovery platform, (2) data analytics applied to electronic health records and other patient-centric datasources to identify and understand risks and health disparities associated with various diseases and treatments, and (3) application of our predictive and generative methods to numerous diseases, including non-small cell lung cancer (NSCLC), COVID-19, and opioid misuse, abuse, and overdose, with the goal of greater understanding of these indications and design of therapeutics to treat them.

 I lead a data-centric computational group who leverage multiple heterogeneous datasets and libraries, e.g., chemicals, macromolecular targets, diseases/indications, electronic health record, and medicaid claims, all towards greater understanding of drug effects and mechanisms of action in a multiscale manner.
 My group, in close collaboration with Prof. Ram Samudrala, has integrated many data sources into our CANDO platform as part of our continuous effort to improved generation and prediction of small molecule therapeutics.
 We have also developed software tools and platform extensions for drug-drug interaction prediction within CANDO, RNA editing site identification (RNAsee), and small molecule-protein binding affinity prediction using machine learning (BARDOCK), and deep learning based drug design using proteomic level objectives (CGGM).